punkyoon/study-hard/README.md

 [GNU General Public License v3.0 (GPL-3)](https://github.com/ddok-ddok/study-hard/blob/master/LICENSE)

-Group study management service Copyright (C) 2017 3ssarah, punkyoon, simzipark
+study-hard Copyright (C) 2017 3ssarah, punkyoon, simzipark

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.